006 - Tips for Planning a Successful Timber Sale

 12. Monitor Your Property Post-harvest – Keep an eye on your property following harvest to ensure that erosion control structures are working properly, that regeneration is occurring as anticipated, that slash is treated as agreed, and that excessive blow-down does not occur.
 Congratulate yourself on accomplishing your goal and enjoy the rewards of a carefully planned and implemented timber harvest.

-Call or write USU Extension’s Forest Landowner Education Program for questions concerning timber harvest or other forest management issues:
+Call or write USU Forestry Extension for questions concerning timber harvest or other forest management issues:

 Utah State University